2021–22 FA Cup: Fourth round proper

-Fifth Round Proper
+Fifth round proper

 The draw for the fifth round was held on 6 February 2022 at Wembley Stadium, and was done by Andy Cole.
 The matches were played during the week commencing Monday 28 February 2022.
 The lowest-ranked team in the fifth round were Boreham Wood of the fifth-tier National League.

 Quarter-finals

 The draw was held on 3 March 2022 at Wembley Stadium, and was conducted by England national football team manager Gareth Southgate.
 The lowest-ranked teams in the quarter-finals were Middlesbrough and Nottingham Forest, both of the second-tier EFL Championship.

 On 15 March, Chelsea requested to play their game against Middlesbrough behind closed doors, due to them being unable to sell any more than the season tickets and 500–600 regular tickets sold before 10 March, after the Russian owner Roman Abramovich was sanctioned by the UK over his links to Vladimir Putin.
 This would have meant no one would be able to attend, including Middlesbrough fans whose tickets already had sold out.
 Chelsea's request was withdrawn the same day under criticism from the FA and Middlesbrough.